ec22s/test-create-pdf/README.md

-# Test to create PDF using GitHub Actions
+# Test to create PDF from Markdown with md-to-pdf and GitHub Actions.